-Capital One VentureOne Rewards Credit Card
+Capital One® VentureOne® Rewards Credit Card

-Your break-even point is about $13,000 in spending annually.
-If you plan to charge more than this on your Capital One card, Venture Rewards should be your choice.
-Otherwise, the VentureOne is a worthy selection.
+The break-even point of the VentureOne card is about $13,000 in spending per year.
+So, if you plan to spend more than $13,000 with your card, the Venture Rewards leans more in your favor.
+Otherwise, the VentureOne is a solid selection.

 How this card compares